Nick Madrigal Preview, Player Props: Cubs vs. Diamondbacks

 Nick Madrigal At The Plate

-- Madrigal has picked up a hit in 48 of 79 games this year, with multiple hits 16 times.

-- He has homered in two of 79 games played this year, and in 0.8% of his plate appearances.
+- He has gone deep in two of 80 games played this season, and in 0.8% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.